venu-shastri/clean-code-craft/design-smells.md

 |Shotgun surgery|This smell is evident when you must change lots of pieces of code in different places simply to add a new or extended piece of behavior |
 |Tradition breaker|Subclass that provides a large set of services that are unrelated to services provided by the superclass|

+### Code smells and Design Problems
+>Developers can rely on the analysis of code smells to identify design problems.
 >Usually, a code smell is related to a design problem when it occurs due to the presence of design problem.
 Developers can rely on the analysis of code smells to identify design problems .
 Unfortunately, not all (instance of) code smells are related to a design problem